-You would need a new PERM for new job position after promotion in same company.
+You would need a new PERM for a new job position after promotion in the same company.

 This article will discuss:

-You can apply for 7th year H1B extension if the approved PERM was filed 365 days or more prior to H-1B Extension application.
+You can apply for a 7th year H1B extension if the approved PERM was filed 365 days or more prior to the H-1B Extension application.

-If you are falling short of 365 days, attorneys recommend to use H1B recapture time to reach 365 day limit.
+If you are falling short of 365 days, attorneys recommend using H1B recapture time to reach the 365-day limit.

-You should upgrade your i140 application to premium processing and get result in 15 days if you are too close to 6 year limit.
+You should upgrade your i140 application to premium processing and get the result in 15 days if you are too close to the 6-year limit.

-The other option is to use H1B recapture time and try to make PERM applied date pass 365 days before H1B 6 year limit.
-By recapturing vacation time spent outside USA, you will quality for filing 1 year H1B extension.
+The other option is to use H1B recapture time and try to make PERM applied for date pass 365 days before H1B 6 year limit.
+By recapturing vacation time spent outside the USA, you will quality for filing a 1-year H1B extension.

-H1B recapture time means that you count all your vacation time spent outside USA and claim it to extend your H1B 6 year quota date.
+H1B recapture time means that you count all your vacation time spent outside the USA and claim it to extend your H1B 6-year quota date.

-You are working on H1B visa from 1 Jan, 2013 to 1 Jan, 2019 in USA.
-During your time in USA, you took 1 month (30 days) vacation each year to visit your family in India.
+You are working on an H1B visa from 1 Jan 2013 to 1 Jan 2019 in the USA.
+During your time in the USA, you took 1 month (30 days) vacation each year to visit your family in India.

 This makes it 30 * 6 = 180 days vacation time outside the USA.
 Your 6 year H1B quota will end on 1 Jan 2019 if you do not recapture vacation time.